 • Folds As Defined By SCOP

 SCOP and CATH are the two databases generally accepted as the two main authorities in the world of fold classification.
 According to SCOP there are 1393 different folds.
 Also notice the graph, the last time a new fold was identified was 2008:

-Apparently the two databases use slightly different fold definitions and protein fold classification, which results in different total numbers of protein folds.
-It is also interesting to note that during the recent years essentially no new folds have emerged.
+Apparently the two databases use slightly different ways for fold definitions and classification, which results in different total numbers of folds.
+It is also interesting to note that during the recent years essentially no new folds have been discovered.
 Have we reached the limit?
-I don't know for sure, but I think there is still a chance that some new folds will be found.
+There is probably still a chance that some new folds will be discovered.

-Since many proteins contain different domains with different 3D structure, one could ask: What is actually being classified by these databases?
-The answer is the "simplest", or sometimes called "independent" folding unit in a protein − a domain.
-Knowing the protein fold is important in many cases, for example during homology modeling.
-In this case we need to have a clear idea about the fold of the protein, and if it contains several domains with different folds, we need to know the fold of each of the domains to be able to model them properly.
-But before that we will have a brief discussion on how to define a domain.
+Since many proteins contain several domains with different folds, one could ask: What is actually being classified by these databases?
+The answer is the "simplest", or sometimes also called the "independent" folding unit of a protein − a domain.
+Knowing the fold of the different domains in a protein molecule is important in many cases.
+For example, in homology modeling we need to have a clear idea about the number of domains in a protein and the type of folds they have.